Ed Lucas

 Edward Joseph Lucas Jr. (January 3, 1939 – November 10, 2021) was an American blind sportswriter who primarily covered the New York Yankees.

-Biography
+Early life and injury

 Born in Jersey City, New Jersey, Lucas grew up in Weehawken, New Jersey and attended St. Joseph's School for the Blind in Jersey City.

 Lucas was blind from 1951, when he was 12 years old.
 He was pitching in a pickup game on October 3, 1951—the day of Bobby Thomson's "Shot Heard 'Round the World"— when a line drive hit him in the face.
 The accident resulted in the loss of his sight.
 From 1964, Lucas was a reporter and broadcaster.
+He was an alumnus of Seton Hall University, having received a bachelor's degree in communication arts.

+Career

+Lucas covered the Yankees for over six decades.
+In 2015, he covered his 60th consecutive Opening Day at Yankee Stadium.